gbl08ma/eigenmath/newREADME.md

 ![Specifying a script name](/docs/usage19.png?raw=true)

-Don't forget to press EXE.
+Don't forget to press [EXE].
 The script will be created in the storage memory with the name "test.txt".

 To better demonstrate the scripting feature, you should execute `clear` now.
-Press Shift+Menu and select "Load Script".
+Press [Shift] then [Menu] and select "Load Script".
 A file browser for the storage memory will appear, select test.txt - this is the script we just created.
 This is what you'll see:

 ![Script executed](/docs/usage20.png?raw=true)